Havok (character): Powers and abilities

 Nonetheless, Havok's body is constantly absorbing cosmic radiation.
 When his body reaches its capacity, excess energy is then immediately re-emitted in negligible quantities.
 The circle on his chest is an indicator of how much energy he has left.
 Upon the expenditure of all his available energy, it takes Havok about 17 hours to recharge to peak level under normal circumstances.
 The concentration involved in releasing his energy in focused beams is exhausting for Havok, especially if he does it over an extended period.

 Havok can also use stored energy for flight by directing it as a downward thrust.
 At full energy capacity, he has an easier time managing his energized propulsion through his powers.
 By emanating plasma from his body in directed waves, he can form a sort of shield against projectile weapons for a short time.

-Havok has demonstrated immunity to his brother Cyclops's optic beam.
+Havok has demonstrated immunity to his brother Cyclops's optic beams.
 Similarly, Cyclops is immune to Havok's power.

 Havok has the normal human strength, height, and build of a man who engages in intensive regular exercise.
 Havok is well-educated in the field of geophysical science, where he has earned a master's degree and completed some doctoral work, and he has been trained in hand-to-hand combat and martial arts by Wolverine.
 He is an instinctive tactician and strategist.

 It was also revealed in the Mutant X and Exiles books that his body and mind were a nexus for all other Alex Summers in other realities and his very existence is sort of a "back door" to the others.
-This revelation caused the problem in the Uncanny X-Men and Exiles crossover.
-Not much more is known about his multidimensional status.